 Journal for the Study of Spirituality: The JSS story |

-JSS celebrated its 10th year of publication
+JSS celebrated its 10th year of publication in 2020

 More than 130 peer-reviewed articles were published in JSS during its first decade, including 20+ in the 'Forum' section.
 Introduced in volume 2, this section invites the submission of forms of writing other than a full-length academic journal article which raise new issues and questions relating to spirituality and/or outline plans and ideas for new research.
 Over 90 books were also reviewed.